riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/likelihood.rst.txt

         and is used to initialize a :class:`Sampler <DNNLikelihood.Sampler>` object (see :ref:`the Sampler object <sampler_object>`).
 This is to ensure that that Markov Chain Monte Carlo properly runs in parallel (using the |multiprocessing_link| package) inside Jupyter notebooks also on the Windows OS.
-        This is automatically generated from the attribute :attr:`Likelihood.output_folder <DNNLikelihood.Likelihood.output_folder>`.
+        This is automatically generated from the
+        :attr:`Likelihood.output_folder <DNNLikelihood.Likelihood.output_folder>` and
+        :attr:`Likelihood.name <DNNLikelihood.Likelihood.name>` attributes.

             - **type**: ``str``

-    .. py:attribute:: DNNLikelihood.Histfactory.log
+    .. py:attribute:: DNNLikelihood.Likelihood.log

-         Dictionary containing a log of the :class:`Histfactory <DNNLikelihood.Histfactory>` object calls.
+         Dictionary containing a log of the :class:`Likelihood <DNNLikelihood.Likelihood>` object calls.
 The dictionary has datetime strings as keys and actions as values.
 Actions are also dictionaries, containing details of the methods calls.

             - **type**: ``dict``
             - **keys**: ``datetime.now().strftime("%Y-%m-%d-%H-%M-%S.%fZ")[:-3]``